 - 1. Enable the use of the secondary HTTPS port in PingFederate by editing the <pf_install>/pingfederate/bin/run.properties file and setting the pf.secondary.https.port value to a port value.
-Learn more in the PingFederate documentation . - 2.
+Learn more in Configuring PingFederate properties . - 2.
 Modify the openid-configuration.template.json file to add the mtls_endpoint_aliases object, with content defined by RFC-8705 □.
-Learn more about this file in the PingFederate documentation □.
+Learn more information about this file in the PingFederate documentation □.